*This post marks Day 10 of Miss Ginsu’s 2008 Advent Calendar .

 1 Tbsp vegetable oil

-I'd advise you to keep both doughs away from the carpeting and pets.
-You'll also find that cookie cutters, chopsticks and dull butter knives make fun accessories to the play dough playtime repertoire.
+I’d advise you to keep both doughs away from the rugs and the pets.
+You’ll also find that cookie cutters, chopsticks and dull butter knives make fun accessories to the play dough playtime repertoire.